Kingdom (Dave Gahan song): Airplay

 The song received increasing airplay on US alternative rock radio throughout the month of September 2007 and became one of the 100 most played modern rock songs in the US in mid-September.
 Major support came from WEQX (Albany, New York) and KNRK (Portland, Oregon).
 In late September 2007, Alt Nation (Sirius Satellite Radio), Ethel (XM Satellite Radio), and KDLD (Los Angeles) offered airplay to the song.
 By late September, the song was receiving airplay from 21 US modern rock stations.
 By mid-October, the number had grown to 29 stations and the song had become one of the 75-most-played.
 In the UK, however, a week after release on CD, the single peaked at number 44, meaning that it charted lower than any of Gahan's CD-format singles from his debut album, Paper Monsters.
 More success was achieved in mainland Europe, however, with the song reaching the top 10 in Germany and Italy, and the top position in Spain.
 The song was also featured in the episode "The Ringer" of the CBS series Moonlight, which first aired on 10 November 2007, and was also included in the soundtrack album for the 2008 film Lost Boys: The Tribe.

 Promotion

 Jaron Albertin directed the video for "Kingdom".
 The single was played on radio stations from 27 August 2007, the day the track was available for digital download from iTunes.
-Clips of the song were first broadcast on Dave's YouTube channel during his second web greeting on 21 August 2007.
+Clips of the song were first broadcast on Gahan's YouTube channel during his second web greeting on 21 August 2007.